NetApp/harvest/docs/install/containers.md

    This is needed since the new version may contain new templates, dashboards, or other files not included in the Docker image.

-2. Check the release notes to see if there are new features or fixes in the `harvest docker generate` command you want to take advantage of.
-   If so, regenerate your Docker compose file(s).
+2. Copy your existing `harvest.yml` into the new Harvest directory created in step #1.

+3. Regenerate your `harvest-compose.yml` file by
+   running `bin/harvest generate docker full --port --output harvest-compose.yml`

-3. Pull new images and restart your containers like so:
+4. Pull new images and restart your containers like so:

 ```
 docker pull cr.netapp.io/harvest   # or if using Docker Hub: docker pull rahulguptajss/harvest